TUWAIQ-PYTHON-4/Django_Courses_Store/README.md

 #### Course Detail Page
-This page will show the detail of a course (when a user clicks on the course) .
+- This page will show the detail of a course (when a user clicks on the course) .
-Also , this page will display all the reviews abouth this course , and allow the users to add new reviews (only logged in user can add review).
+-  this page will display all the reviews abouth this course , and allow the users to add new reviews (only logged in user can add review).
-A buy button , to buy the course and add it to the orders.
+- A buy button , to buy the course and add it to the orders.

 #### Orders Page
-This page will display the courses that are bougth by the user and date of purchase.
+- This page will display the courses that are bougth by the user and date of purchase.

 #### Register Page
-This page will allow new users to register.
+- This page will allow new users to register.

 #### Login Page
-This page will be used to login users.
+- This page will be used to login users.